reservoir-labs/api/README.md

 # Vexchange API

 ## Description
-The readonly API for Vexchange, the Leading DEX on VeChain.
+The readonly API for Reservoir Finance, simply efficient DeFi on arbitrum.

 ## Installation
 The use of NVM (node version manager) is recommended.